JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->setCode Description**

     Sets the code to execute when running this command.

      If this method is used, it overrides the code defined in the execute() method.

+---

 !!! signature "public Command->mergeApplicationDefinition(bool $mergeArgs)"
     **$mergeArgs**